kbventures/ecommerce/README.md

 ## Design

-The MVP was heavily inspired this [Figma](https://www.figma.com/file/RucpiUDcNaza94UjkbuP77/Ecommerce-App-UI-Kit-(Community)?node-id=0%3A1) design.
+The MVP was heavily inspired by this [Figma](https://www.figma.com/file/RucpiUDcNaza94UjkbuP77/Ecommerce-App-UI-Kit-(Community)?node-id=0%3A1) design.
 Our [MMP](https://www.figma.com/file/RucpiUDcNaza94UjkbuP77/Ecommerce-App-UI-Kit-(Community)?node-id=0%3A1) design is inpsired by Amazon/BestBuy single page design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>